 Romney’s plans would have pressed hospitals to find new ways to deliver care at a lower cost, Wayne T. Smith, chief executive officer of Franklin, Tennessee-based Community Health, the second-largest U.S. hospital chain, said Oct.
 31.

 Hospitals would have continued to migrate toward more incentive-based pay that lowers costs even if the mandate for universal health care coverage was repealed under Romney, said Frederick Isasi, senior health policy adviser and managing director at Advisory Board Co.
-(ABCO), a research and consulting company based in Washington.
+(ABCO:US), a research and consulting company based in Washington.

 Hospitals have been paid each time they do a procedure, in arrangements known as “fee for service.”
 The law shifts them to incentive systems where the focus is on more efficient care.
 They may get a set amount of dollars to spend on a patient, for example, and can keep surplus if they can provide care for less.

 Republicans have said they wouldn’t seek to undo the transition to the newer payment models, Isasi said.
 That would mean continued hospital consolidations and hiring of doctors, since those cost savings are accomplished through economies of scale.